siri-1305/vulnspecter/README.md

 📌 Purpose

-This project demonstrates basic vulnerability scanning and penetration testing concepts used in cybersecurity.
+This project demonstrates basic vulnerability assessment techniques used in cybersecurity and penetration testing.